Illugi317/REIR/S_2/readme.txt

  *  include any help from people (including course staff, lab TAs,
  *  classmates, and friends) and attribute them by name.
  **********************************************************************/
-We got a little hint from our calssmates. it was about using Arrays.stream to sort the array according to the point of p.SLOPE_ORDER
+We got a little hint from our classmates. it was about using Arrays.stream to sort the array according to the point of p.SLOPE_ORDER

 /**********************************************************************